 I usually process the garlic and nuts alone first so they’ll be more finely chopped, then add the cilantro, peppers, olive oil (streaming in slowly) and ending with the cheese.
 Salt and pepper to taste.
 The recipe that follows makes roughly a cup of pesto.

-This pesto is great for using as a bruschetta spread or with pasta.
+This Roasted Pepper Pistachio Cilantro Pesto Recipe is great for using as a bruschetta spread or with pasta.
 It’s wonderful with pasta!
 You’ve got to try this with this Shrimp Pasta recipe.
 You just gotta.